mark235/AWS-Active-Directory/README.md

 ---

-# AWS Directory Service Setup Guide
+# AWS Managed Active Directory Service Setup Guide

 This guide provides a step-by-step approach to setting up an AWS Directory Service using **AWS Managed Microsoft AD**.
 AWS Managed Microsoft AD enables you to deploy a fully managed Active Directory in the AWS Cloud, supporting seamless integration with AWS services and on-premises resources.